API Reference

 Overview

-LeadFlags scores inbound leads with predefined quality criteria and returns a numeric score, quality level, flags, and a recommended action.
+LeadFlags scores inbound leads with predefined quality criteria and returns a numeric score, quality level, risk flags, positive signals, and a recommended action.

 Content-Type: application/json.
 No form-encoded or XML.